Z0eDu/3400-group6/lab4/README.md

 # Lab 4: Radio Communication and Map Drawing

 ### Objectives
-* Extend work from Lab 3 to use the FPGA draw a full maze on VGA monitor
+* Extend work from Lab 3 to use the FPGA to draw a full maze on VGA monitor
 * Update VGA monitor with information received from radio
 * Get robot and video controller to talk to each other to simulate actual maze information

-#### Grading
-2 points: Sending information wirelessly between Arduino’s
-2 points: Sending the entire maze wirelessly
-3 points: Updating the maze array, dependent only on the updated robot information
-1 point: Displaying a full 4-by-5 grid array on the screen
-3 points: Communicating maze information from the Arduino to the FPGA
-2 points: Display the robot location on the screen
-2 points: Distinguish what sites have been visited and which haven’t on the screen

 ## Teams
 **Team 1 (Radio)**: Ayomi, Emily, Eric